jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 We categorized many performance pitfalls based on our findings in practice in the last decade.
 Sources we used are: performance code reviews, load and stress tests, heap analyses, profiling and production problems of various applications of companies.
 We present these pitfalls with best practice solutions as follows.
 Several of these pitfalls are automated into custom PMD/Sonar jPinpoint-rules.
+Disclaimer: these best practices come without warranty of any kind.
+Use at your own risk and always (load)test in your own situation.

 Improper back-end interaction / remote service calls
 ----------------------------------------------------